Crown-Commercial-Service/CMpDevEnvironment/terraform/infrastructure/README.md

 ```

 ### Bastion ###
-A set of variables in `variables.tf' is used to control the instance clas:
+A set of variables in `variables.tf' is used to control the instance class:

 ```
 variable "bastion_ami" {
   default = "ami-dff017b8"